Scholastica Law Review Submission Insights: 2025 Edition

 Given the complicated mechanics involved in law review article selection, there’s no way of projecting when law reviews will make decisions during the year.
 And there tends to be a fair amount of variability year over year.
 However, we know many editors and authors are still eager to get insight into past seasons.

-The graph below shows when law reviews using Scholastica issued decisions looking at all of 2023 (January 1, 2023 - December 31, 2023).
+The graph below shows when law reviews issued decisions via Scholastica looking at all of 2024 (January 1, 2024 - December 31, 2024).

 Law reviews make publication offers every day of the year — which makes sense given the complicated selection mechanics involved.